ignaciollado/data.ibstartups.es/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Styling

+Styling SCSS method is used.

+## Bootstrap

+Bootstrap was added using: npm install bootstrap.

+npm i @ng-bootstrap/ng-bootstrap --force